How We Harvest

 The freshest harvest provides the finest oil

-We are very proud of the rich biodiversity on our land, and to ensure that diversity remains, we only cut the plants around the olive trees just before we set the nets out to collect the juicy olives.
+We are very proud of the rich biodiversity on our land, and to ensure that diversity remains, we only cut the plants around the olive trees just a few days before we set the nets out to harvest.
 We leave this as late as possible to give plants that set seed late in the year a chance to disperse their seeds giving a new generation of plants and providing food for a wide range of birds and insects.
 We are able to do this as we do not use a tractor allowing us to be very selective about what we cut and stopping the compaction of the ground.
-Treading lightly on the earth in these ways allows rain to soak in and builds soil which hosts a huge variety of microorganisms, insects and plants (many of them nitrogen fixing).
+Treading lightly on the earth in these ways allows rain to soak in and builds soil which hosts a huge variety of microorganisms, insects and plants.
 All of this means the olive trees are nourished naturally as part of a vibrant ecosystem.

 Our olives are truly hand picked.
-We do not use any machinery to help us collect the olives as we believe they damage the trees more than necessary.
+We do not use any machinery to help us collect the olives.
 There is nothing more beautiful and grounding than being inside the tree collecting the olives by hand with a group of friends.
 We only use rakes, fingers and occasionally long, specially designed sticks for those hard to reach bunches of delicious olives

 In a good year, we are able to harvest multiple times.
-In 2019 and were lucky enough to harvest three times.
 The three day time constraint for extra fresh olives forced us to be selective about which trees we harvested to create the best oil possible.
 To create a peppery early oil we harvested only green olives from the trees that ripened first.

 Later in the month we picked a mixture of green olives and the trees with riper, darker olives.
 We saved the trees that ripened last for the special farmers reserve with the juiciest fruit, the highest oil content and a unique buttery flavour.

-We are lucky to have a centrifugal mill in one of our closest villages.
-This is a clean modern method compared to using a stone mill providing a much greater longevity of oil with a far superior flavour.
-After cold extraction in the centrifuge the oil is ready to collect within a few hours and we are able to taste the fruits of our labor.
+We are lucky to have a centrifugal mill in one of our closest villages (Ginestar).
+This is a clean modern method compared to using a stone mill, providing a much greater longevity of oil with a far superior flavour.
+After cold extraction in the centrifuge the oil is ready to collect within a few hours and we are able to taste the fruits of our labour.